Mekino05/alx-higher_level_programming/0x05-python-exceptions/README.md

-write a function that divides element by element 2 lists
+write a function that prints an integer